Drought-Tolerant Perennial Flowers For Dry Gardens

 There are several types of Russian Sage that are known for their drought-tolerance.
 Varieties can grow up to 5 feet tall with an upright habit.
 'Little Spire' is a smaller variety that reaches a height of only 2-3 feet.

-See drought-tolerant varieties of Russian Sage
+Drought-tolerant varieties of Russian Sage

 Coreopsis